drcscodes/drcs.codes/res/rl/slides/td-learning.md

 Q(s_t, a_t) \gets Q(s_t, a_t) + \alpha \left[ R_{t+1} + \gamma \max_{a} Q(s_{t+1}, a) - Q(S_t, A_t) \right]
 $$

+Q-learning is off-policy because the value update is made using $\max_a$ rather than the $a$ recommended by the policy being followed.

 ## Q-Learning Algorithm

 ```{=latex}